Sl0wdive/questionnaire-builder-frontend/README.md

 ## Accomplished Features

-### ✅ Base Level
 - **Questionnaire Catalog Page**:
   - Displays a paginated list of available questionnaires.
-  - Each questionnaire card consists of:
+  - Each questionnaire card consists of
     - Questionnaire name
     - Description
     - Number of questions